glitchin-gitcord/WRO2023-TeamT.W.L_Public_Repository/README.md

 - _Look for the button in the Programming Environment to transfer the code_
 - _Wait for it to finish_

+  {and well, Python runs natively on the Raspberry Pi, so}

 --------------------------------------------------------------------------------------------------------------------------------------

     OBJECTIVE OF THE ROBOTIC SOLUTION.

-The objective of this robotic solution model is to demonstrate the capabilities of the ESP32 chip and its possible applications in the field of educational robotics.
-Despite not having the many functions it previously had, it continues to be an excellent example for future generations to learn a field as interesting as robotics.
+The objetctive of this robotic solution is to demonstrate the capabilities of a study field such as robotics, kids and adults alike {well, we should serve as enough example to prove that concept ¯\_(ツ)_/¯}.

 --------------------------------------------------------------------------------------------------------------------------------------
 _Thank You._